Daily doses

 Its artificial intelligence algorithm analyzes more than 4 million drug combinations to keep you safe.
 But what really makes it exceptional is its connected caregiver system.

-When 74-year-old Maria didn't confirm she had taken her heart medication, her daughter received an automatic alert within 30 minutes.
-That notification saved her life.
+When Maria, 74, did not confirm taking her cardiac medication, her daughter received an automatic alert within 30 minutes.
+That notification saved his life.

 What if you could see exactly how your medications affect your body day after day?

-MyTherapy converts complex medical data into understandable visual information:
+MyTherapy turns complex medical data into understandable visual information:

-Evolution charts that show your real progress Smart correlations between medications and symptoms
+Evolution graphs that show your real progress Smart correlations between medications and symptoms

-Automatic reports ready to share with your doctor Reward system which turns treatment into a motivating game
+Automatic reports ready to share with your doctor Rewards system that turns treatment into a motivating game

-“For the first time, I understood how my medications worked together.
-My doctor was impressed with the data I presented.” – Carmen R.
+1For the first time I understood how my medications worked together.
+My doctor was impressed with the data I presented to him. an ern Carmen R.

 Sometimes the most elegant solution is the simplest.

-Pill Reminder has mastered the art of making the complex accessible to everyone:
+Pill Reminder has mastered the art of making the complex accessible to all:

-- Inventory tracking that prevents you from running out of medication
+• Inventory tracking which prevents you from running out of medications

 Their philosophy is clear: if it's not easy to use, it doesn't work in real life.